 Because – in the beginning at least – Konvergenz (convergence) delivers Black Metal the way it was initially thought of.
 Just when you are about to shrug this record off as yet another Black Metal record without fantasy, their thunderous riffing starts pounding away at your steely resolve.
 Zeit marries this with some sort of a melodic flavor as of Rand (edge) – the second track.
 Then add the goblin-like Black Metal rasps to this recipe that somehow sound like fingernails scraping down a blackboard.

-Their style sounds like some mix between Rorcal and Darkend with a penchant of doomish sadboy sounds in a very black robe.
-The trio found the right mix of guitar riffs, a dark and foreboding bass and drum work that is frankly never boring.
+Their style sounds like some mix between Rorcal and Darkend with a penchant for doomy sadboi sounds in a very black robe.
+The trio found the right mix of guitar riffs, dark and foreboding bass, and drum work that is frankly never boring.
 If you compare this to other underground Black Metal gigs, the difference is pretty astounding.
 The outcome is a pretty loud sludgy flow of Black Metal that oscillates between different metal styles quite outside the usual Black Metal realm.

 So, what did Konvergenz finally deliver?
 Rebels or wusses?

-Now let me warn ye, lonesome metal traveller: This is a dish for the metal connoisseur.
-If you are not too metally minded, give it a try.
+Now let me warn ye, lonesome metal traveler: This is a dish for the metal connoisseur.
+If you are not too metallically minded, give it a try.
 But have a care on the chili sauce.
 The dish already dispenses two million Scoville.
 Enough to burn any non-metal dude or dudette to cinders.
 Enjoy!

 Record Rating: 7/10 | Label: Self-Released | Web: Facebook